 Our staff put evidence-based educational research into practice in our classrooms; and our students are encouraged to adopt the key principles of good research practice when approaching any analytical task.
 They therefore develop a firm framework on which to build as they continue to advance in education.

 Our designation as a Research School is supported by St Mary’s University, Twickenham, with whom we have a working partnership linked to research and development in education.
+In addition, we are honoured to have professor Gerald Grace, Professor of Catholic Education, as the patron of our Research School.
 Further details on our research school and its ethos are published in Networking: Catholic Education Today.